William Randolph II

-William Randolph II (November 1681—October 19, 1741), also known as William Randolph Jr. or Councillor Randolph, was an American planter and politician.
+William Randolph II (November 1, 1681—October 19, 1741), also known as William Randolph Jr. or Councillor Randolph, was an American planter and politician.
 He was the Treasurer of Virginia and the oldest child of William Randolph and Mary Isham.

 Early life and family

-Randolph was born to William Randolph and Mary Isham on the Turkey Island Plantation along the James River in Henrico County, Virginia in 1681 and resided there his entire life.
-He married Elizabeth Beverley (the daughter of Peter Beverley, a Speaker of the House of Burgesses and Treasurer of Virginia) around 1705 and the couple had seven children, five of which reached adulthood:
+Randolph was born in November 1681 to William Randolph and wife Mary Isham on the Turkey Island Plantation along the James River in Henrico County, Virginia, and resided there his entire life.
+He married on June 22, 1709 Elizabeth Peyton Beverley (Gloucester County, January 1, 1691-December 26, 1723, daughter of Peter Beverley, a Speaker of the House of Burgesses and Treasurer of Virginia, and wife Elizabeth Peyton) around 1705 and the couple had seven children, five of which reached adulthood: